samthebest/dump/sams-scala-tutorial/you-dont-understand-FP.md

 This works even for any application,

+## Databases create side effects

+You don't need a database, really you don't.

 ## Why you don't even understand OOP

 OOP is all about encapsulating and protecting state.
 Sometimes, it really is difficult to write your entire application as a bunch of entry points that return a sequence of mutations.
 The usual reasons are: